mezidia/hotel-booking/README.md

 - Receive emails about discounts and order updates
 - Report comments
 - Log out
+- Edit customers booking information (updating check in, check out, room preferences, bed preferences and also cancelling booking)(for hotel admins only)
+- Update hotel info and prices(for hotel admins only)

 ### Admins can
-- Edit customers booking information (updating check in, check out, room preferences, bed preferences and also cancelling booking).
-- Update hotel info and prices
+- Ban users or hotels;
+- Content moderation;
+- Users support.

 ## Interested parties
 Below is given a list of parties, that may be interested in our project: